 Bill rate hierarchy

-Role bill rate is the default rate for that role
+Role bill rate is the default rate assigned to a role

-Person bill rate overrides any role bill rate
+Person bill rate overrides the bill rate set at the role-level

-Project bill rate overrides any person bill rate
+Project bill rate overrides the bill rate set at the person-level

-Phase bill rate overrides any project bill rate
+Phase bill rate overrides the bill rate set at the project level

 Cost rate hierarchy

-The hierarchy for cost rate application is as follows: Person rate > Role rate.
+The hierarchy for cost rate application is Role rate > Person rate.
 This means:

-Role cost rate is the default rate for that role
+Role cost rate is the default cost rate for that role

 Person cost rate overrides the role cost rate

-📝Note: Unlike bill rates, cost rates don't vary by project or phase since they represent the consistent cost of employing people, regardless of which project they're working on.
+📝Note: Unlike bill rates, cost rates don’t vary by project or phase.
+They represent the consistent cost of employing people, regardless of which project they’re working on.

 Setting up rates